 We protect your information in many ways—from ensuring that our buildings are secure, to proactively preparing for disasters and business interruptions, to using secure computing practices.
 Safeguarding your information’s confidentiality, integrity, and availability is one of our highest priorities.

 The information for the accounts you have with Principal Financial Group® is kept secure and confidential through multiple security features and procedures.

 Our online security features help protect data

-The information you request from our website for your accounts can only be accessed with your username, password and login image and phrase.
+The account information you request from our website can only be accessed with your username, password and, in certain situations, unique verification codes.
 It is your responsibility to keep your login information confidential.